 Door-to-Door fare: $1 per ride

-Every effort is made to return wallets, purses and medications as soon as possible.
-Any other found items may be picked up the following business day (Monday-Friday) between the hours of 8:30 AM and 4:30 PM at the SVT office located at the Mt.
-Si Senior Center – 411 Main Ave.
-S. North Bend, WA 98045
+Every effort is made to return wallets, purses, and medications as soon as possible.
+Any other found items may be picked up the following business day (Monday-Friday) between the hours of 9:00 AM and 4:00 PM at the SVT office.

 Please call ahead to make sure the lost item has been turned in.
-Upon arrival to reclaim lost items, you will be asked to provide a description of the item and show I.D. if possible.
-Items that are soiled, wet, dirty, or have a strong odor will be discarded immediately.
+Upon arrival to reclaim lost items, you will be asked to provide a description of the item and show I.D.
+Items that are soiled, wet, dirty, have a strong odor, or found to be suspicious in any way will be immediately discarded immediately or reported to law enforcement.
 Any illegal items or weapons will be relinquished immediately to law enforcement.
-After 30 days, any unclaimed items will be donated to local non-profits, disposed of, or relinquished to local law enforcement.
+After 30 days, any unclaimed items will be donated to local non-profits, disposed of, or relinquished to law enforcement.